Eleocharis dulcis: Description

+Distribution

+The plant is native to Asia, tropical Africa, and Oceania.

 Ecology

 In the dry season of the Northern Territory in Australia, magpie geese eat the bulbs of water chestnuts, allowing them to put on fat for the wet season and ensuring they are ready for breeding.
 In the wet season, water chestnut leaves are used to build their floating nests.